 If there is one point on the Oregon Trail that witnessed the sagas of the times then Fort Laramie, Wyoming would be it.
 In the Platte River Valley, where the Rivers Laramie and North Platte meet, this fort witnessed the trails of wagons, wars and strifes and the impact on the land of the Native Americans.

-The fur traders who were the first to head west originally founded the area as Fort William, then it became Fort John.
-In 1849 it was bought by the US Army and became ever so militarised to protect those ever growing numbers on the Oregon Trail.
-The militarisation led to mistruths and scare mongering for the pioneers, wars with Native Americans and a total change to the way of life for the people who had lived here for thousands of years.
+The fur traders who were the first to head out west originally founded the area as Fort William, then it became Fort John.
+In 1849 the fort was bought by the US Army and became extremely militarised to protect those ever growing numbers heading on the Oregon Trail.
+This point was also on the Californian and Mormon trails that did not branch off until further on.
+The militarisation led to mistruths and scare mongering for the pioneers.
+Wars with Native Americans and a total change to the way of life for the people who had lived here for thousands of years.

 Today the restored remnants of Fort Laramie can be wandered through.
 Seemingly miles from anywhere now and even more so back then.
 The transcontinental railway reduced immensely the need for wagon trails and thus the need for a fort..
 In 1890 the fort was cleared of windows floors and anything valuable etc. Leaving a ghost town of ruins for settlers to move into.

-I found it a place were I learned much about the trials of undertaking the Oregon Trail, but also a place that shows how the heading west of those in search of a better life, encroached on the land of others.
+I found it a place where I learned much about the trials of undertaking the Oregon Trail, but also a place that shows how the heading west of those in search of a better life, encroached on the land of others that had made it their home for many many centuries before.
 Creating a whole new history and a whole new geography.